metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

-- `path` (String) Path to collect metrics from.
-Defaults to '/probe'.
+- `path` (String) Path to collect metrics from.Defaults to '/probe'.
 - `proxy_url` (String) Optional ProxyURL.
-- `scheme` (String) HTTP scheme to use for scraping. 'http' and 'https' are the expected values unless you rewrite the '__scheme__' label via relabeling.
-If empty, Prometheus uses the default value 'http'.
+- `scheme` (String) HTTP scheme to use for scraping.'http' and 'https' are the expected values unless you rewrite the '__scheme__' label via relabeling.If empty, Prometheus uses the default value 'http'.

 <a id="nestedatt--spec--targets"></a>